PTI Only Party Which Took Steps For Political Restructuring After 1973 Constitution: FM - UrduPoint

 He lambasted the Pakistan Peoples Party (PML-N) and the Pakistan Muslim League-Nawaz (PML-N), which did nothing for the South Punjab masses.

-He said Syed Yusuf Gilani had become the prime minister, but he could not make the new province.
+He said Syed Yusuf Gilani when became the prime minister, he could not make the new province.

 The PPP always told the masses that it would create a new province for them in South Punjab while the PML-N made the people fight on it.